 Jason joined Watsi on December 21st, 2014.
-Five years ago, Jason became the 870th member to automatically support a new Watsi patient every month.
-Since then, 4,958 more people have become monthly donors!
-Jason's most recent donation traveled 8,700 miles to support Lemayan, an active 4-year-old from Tanzania, to fund knee surgery.
+Six years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation traveled 8,700 miles to support Victor, a three-year-old boy from Tanzania, to fund corrective surgery.